Upper Dolpo Trek

 Day 27

 It’s time to fly home!
 Say goodbye to Nepal and your fellow trekkers!
-A member of our friendly team will take you to the airport.
+A representative from our trekking company will transfer you to the Tribhuvan International Airport (TIA).
+You’ll proceed through check-in, customs, and immigration for your flight home.

 Upper Dolpo Trek Map